 Nominating and Corporate Governance Committee.
 The current members of the Nominating and Corporate Governance Committee are Messrs.
 Daly, Seazholtz, Slutzky, and Thomas.
-The Board has determined that each of the members of this committee are "independent" under the listing standards of NYSE Amex.
+The Board has determined that each member of the Nominating and Corporate Governance Committee is "independent" under the listing standards of NYSE Amex.